 The Summary Compensation Table below provides information concerning the compensation of our named executive officers.
-During our 2019 annual meeting, our Stockholders approved of the compensation of our named executive officers, which we described in our 2019 Proxy Statement, on a non-binding basis.
-Our Compensation and Management Development Committee considered the results of that non-binding vote when reviewing our compensation policies and practices for 2019.
+During our 2020 annual meeting, our stockholders, representing approximately 96% of the shares of common stock cast at our Annual Meeting approved of the compensation of our named executive officers, which we described in our 2020 proxy statement, on an advisory non-binding basis.
+Our Compensation and Management Development Committee considered the results of that non-binding vote when reviewing our compensation policies and practices for 2020.
 Compensation to our named executive officers generally consists of base salary, annual incentive bonus opportunities and equity awards.
 In the "Salary" column, we disclose the base salary paid to each of our named executive officers.
 Salaries are paid in U.S. dollars unless otherwise noted, consistent with the terms of any applicable employment agreements.

 In the "Option Awards" column, we disclose the aggregate grant date fair value of option awards granted and in the "Stock Awards" column, we disclose the aggregate grant date fair value of RSU awarded in the fiscal year, computed in accordance with ASC 718 without reduction for assumed forfeitures.
-The ASC 718 fair value of our stock options and RSUs are calculated based on assumptions summarized in Note 7 to our audited consolidated financial statements for the fiscal year ended December 29, 2019, and for which we recognize expense ratably over the vesting period.
+The ASC 718 fair value of our stock options and RSUs are calculated based on assumptions summarized in Note 7 to our audited consolidated financial statements for the fiscal year ended January 3, 2021, and for which we recognize expense ratably over the vesting period.